Jakerwalters/market-data-analytics-application/DEVELOPMENT.md

 * **11/19/19** Continued project setup and tested demo data acqusition
     * Added Catch2 hpp file to project
     * Created new target for running tests, but there is a problem with libraries not found
-        * will ask about this in office hours tomorrow
     * Found out how to obtain http data using libcurl library
     * Found out how to link libcurl in project
     * Used libcurl to query the demo data for the web APIs I will be using